This is the maintenance schedule and associated service intervals for the Suzuki Hayabusa Gen 2 (2008-2020).

 The maintenance schedule is similar to the previous year model, although the new 2008 Hayabusa Gen 2 now has an evap system in California to check.
 Also, the manual suggests you inspect the fuel hoses, and replace coolant on a different schedule depending on what kind you have (blue vs green).

-Interval: This interval should be judged by number of months or odometer
+- Interval: This interval should be judged by number of months or odometer reading, whichever comes first.

 - I= Inspect and clean, adjust, replace or lubricate as necessary.